Heartsease Specialist Resource Base for Speech, Language and Communication Needs

 When a child is ready to leave the SRB, transition is discussed in a review meeting and decisions are made in the best interests of the child – either to continue attending the SRB four days a week, or to make a gradual transition with an increased number of days in the home school.
 A final meeting, in the last half term before transition, ensures that everyone knows what the child has achieved.
 At this point, any ongoing support needed in the home school can be planned.

-Louisa and Jess write, monitor and evaluate termly speech and language targets which are shared with the parents and home school.
+Louisa and Abby write, monitor and evaluate termly speech and language targets which are shared with the parents and home school.
 In addition, staff are aware of individuals’ small steps along the way so these can be worked on continuously.
 The SLTs use standardised and non-standardised tests to monitor progress.

 Children’s strengths and weaknesses are considered in all areas, so learning across the curriculum, particularly in English and Maths and any additional motor skills, is tailored to the individual.
 Progress is recorded for each individual in all 17 EYFS areas or reading, writing and maths for KS1.
 Progress is moderated with other SRB teachers and outcomes of this are reported to Norfolk County Council.